Aditya-A-Gupta/PMAccelerator_Tech_Assignment/README.md

   - **Wind Direction & All other factors**(~0)**:** No significant relationship.

 3. ### <a name="_agbha2wv2nxd"></a>Temperature Trends over time:
+A line plot to observe the variation of temperature overtime was plotted.
 - The plot reveals a **seasonal pattern**, where temperature values **rise and fall periodically**, indicating **recurring trends**.
 - The temperature was high in **June-September** likely due to the summer **season** in most of the parts of Earth whereas the temperatures were low between **September and February** likely due to the winter **season**.
 - The data suggests the presence of **long-term trends**, which may indicate gradual climate shifts or yearly variations.
 - Short-term **fluctuations** were also observed, likely due to **daily weather changes, atmospheric conditions, or local environmental factors**.

 4. ### <a name="_wpognvn4uwjz"></a>Precipitation Trends over time:
+A line plot to observe the variation of precipitation overtime was plotted.
 - Unlike temperature, **precipitation does not follow a smooth trend** and instead appears **sporadic**, with frequent **zero or very low values** and occasional spikes indicating heavy rainfall events.
 This aligns with the **skewed precipitation distribution observed in the histogram**, where most values were close to zero.
 - The precipitation trend shows **sudden, sharp increases** on specific days, likely due to **localized storms, seasonal monsoons, or atmospheric disturbances**.
 - Precipitation **does not exhibit a clear long-term trend**.
 Since **precipitation does not follow a smooth trend**, traditional forecasting models like **ARIMA may struggle** with accuracy.